A Walk With Grace

 He didn’t curse.
 Jake just planted his hands in the muck and leaned into it.
 The incline wasn’t steep, but it felt like something more than dirt and gravity pulling him down.
 He clawed his way up slowly—boots sliding, fingers gripping at the soggy ground—like a man trying to climb out of something heavier than mud.

 At the top, lightning cracked overhead.
 For an instant, the slope lit up.
 His tools lay strewn like a trail of breadcrumbs.
 His hammer.
 His father’s level.
 The old belt he'd worn on every job since he first dared call himself a contractor.
-He exhaled, long and slow, then bent to collect them.
+He exhaled, long and slow, walking back down the slope, stopping to collect the scattered tools.
 One by one.
 Familiar weights in his hands.
 Solid.
 Real.
 A kind of prayer of its own.

 Behind him, another engine rumbled, low and steady.
 Headlights swept through the storm and fell across the F-150 like a searchlight.
 A truck slowed, tires crunching over gravel as it pulled onto the shoulder and idled there.